-At this time, we ask that applications by submitted via our online form, email, or fax.
+At this time, we ask that applications by submitted via our online form or by email.
 Do not submit your application by mail.

-Initially, all that we require is the two-page application form.
-Feel free to use additional pages to list your published work and explain your emergency.
+Initially, all that we require is the application form.
+Feel free to use additional pages or attachments to list your published work and explain your emergency.
 A CV or resume is always helpful.

-After beginning our review, we typically send an email with a list of follow-up questions.
+During our review, we might send an email with a list of follow-up questions.
 We may request copies of tax forms, overdue bills, eviction notices, documentation of medical emergencies, or other items that can help explain your emergency.

 Please do not send writing samples or books.

-We will confirm receipt by email as soon as we receive your application.
 If you do not use or have access to email, please let us know.
 If you do not receive confirmation of receipt, check your spam folder or email [email protected]

-Follow-up questions will be sent by email shortly after receipt of the application form.
+Follow-up questions will be sent by email after receipt of the application form.
 The review process typically takes 10-14 days, including during the current crisis.
 Approved aid can be sent to the recipient by check, Zelle, or PayPal.
 (Check if your bank uses Zelle using this link.)

-Your information will be kept secure and confidential.
-We do not share application materials with anyone outside of the organization.
+Your information will be kept secure and confidential within the organization.

 Applications are reviewed on a rolling basis, as they come in.

 Let us know the extent of your need so that we have a full understanding of your situation.
-Loan amounts are determined almost entirely internally.
-They are typically based on the applicant’s professional credentials, the severity of his or her emergency, and the Fund’s budget.
+Aid amounts are determined almost entirely internally.
+They are typically based on the applicant’s professional credentials, the severity of the emergency, and the Fund’s budget.
 During the COVID-19 crisis, we are sending standard amounts.

 The term “loan” emphasizes the Fund’s mission dating to its incorporation in 1917: Writers Helping Writers.

-Our loans are no-strings-attached, interest-free, and are not considered earned income (unlike most professional writing grants).
-They are not taxable, do not have to be reported to the IRS, and will not affect your ability to receive assistance from local or federal programs, including Social Security and Medicare/Medicaid, and does not affect your Unemployment/PUA benefits.
+Our “loans” are no-strings-attached, interest-free, and are not earned income, unlike most professional writing grants.
+They are not taxable and do not have to be reported to the IRS.
+This assistance does not affect your ability to receive help from local or federal programs, including Social Security and Medicare/Medicaid, and does not affect your Unemployment/PUA benefits.

-Repayment can be made when and as one is able.
+Repayment can be made when and as one is able or not at all.
 We gratefully accept partial repayment, installments, or donations of any amount from recipients.
 Your support will go directly to helping other writers in times of need.
-Please also encourage your friends and colleagues to donate.

 Recipients must wait at least 12 months before applying again.
 Additional support is not guaranteed and the Fund is not in position to provide long-term support.